dassjosh/Plugin.Merge/README.md

 You can also enable compilation to compile your plugin to check for any issues before loading it onto your server.
 To enable compilation add the `-c` argument while merging Ex: `plugin.merge -m -c -p ./merge.yaml`

+### File Settings
+You can control certain settings about imported .cs files by adding specific comments into the file before the class declaration
+`//Define:FileOrder=100` - This will control which order the file is added into final output file.
+Default value is 100

+`//Define:ExcludeFile` - This will prevent a file from being processed

+`//Define:Framework` - This defines a file as a framework.
+Framework files are added at the very bottom in separate partial classes
+(Note: This should not be added manually and is already added by the Plugin Merge Tool)

 ## Configuration

 ### Creator Modes
 There are 3 types of merge options when using Plugin Merge.
 `Plugin` - will merge all files into a final Plugin to be used.
-`Framework` - Will output a framework file that can be copied into another plugin that isn't a merge framework plugin `MergeFramework` - Will output a framework file that can be used with a plugin that is a merge framework plugin
+`Framework` - Will output a framework file that can be copied into another plugin that isn't a merge framework plugin
+`MergeFramework` - Will output a framework file that can be used with a plugin that is a merge framework plugin

 ### YAML Configuration File
 ```yaml